 How to Test Oil Pump

 If your car is making a whining noise, it may be time to test your oil pump.
 The oil pump is responsible for circulating oil throughout the engine to lubricate and cool it.
-Over time, the pump can wear out and need to be replaced.
+Over time, the pump can wear out and require replacement.

 To test your oil pump, first check the oil level in the engine.
 If it’s low, top it off and then start the engine.
 Let it idle for a few minutes so the oil has a chance to circulate.